kworkflow/kworkflow/documentation/man/kw.rst

 different option in the menu_config.
 If the user is working in a *cross-compile* environment, it is recommended to use this option to avoid messing with the config file.

+The option *--doc|-d* provides a mechanism for build kernel-doc; by default, it will build htmldocs.
+Users can change the default documentation output by changing the parameter doc_type in the kworkflow.config file.

 c, codestyle [*DIRECTORY|FILE|PATCH*]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~